choojs/choo-handbook/your-first-app.md

 ## Boilerplate

 Let's walk through the boilerplate necessary for this project.
-First, Create a new directory called `choodo` (clever, right?).
+First, create a new directory called `choodo` (clever, right?).
 Inside it, use the terminal to initialize `npm` via `npm init` (the default settings are fine).
 Now we'll install `choo` via `npm install --save choo` and create a file called `index.js`.